twistingmercury/telemetry/readme.md

 [![codecov](https://codecov.io/github/twistingmercury/telemetry/graph/badge.svg?token=U6C4TE88OP)](https://codecov.io/github/twistingmercury/telemetry)
 # Telemetry Package

-The Telemetry package is a Go library that provides a set of utgo buililities for logging, metrics, and tracing in Go applications.
-It integrates with the OpenTelemetry framework to provide a standardized way of collecting and exporting telemetry data.
+This package was created to help me reduce a bunch of repetitive tasks in creating a Go application.
+All of the apps and services need logging, distributed tracing, and metrics.

 ## Features

-- Logging: The package provides a logging system built on top of the Zerolog library.
+- Logging: The package provides a logging system built on top of the [zerolog](https://pkg.go.dev/github.com/rs/zerolog)   library.
 It supports various log levels (debug, info, warn, error, fatal, panic) and allows adding custom key-value pairs to log messages.
 The logging system also integrates with OpenTelemetry tracing to include trace and span information in log messages.

-- Metrics: The package integrates with OpenTelemetry metrics to collect and export application metrics.
-It provides a simple way to initialize a meter provider and meter instance, which can be used to record metrics throughout the application.
-The package allows configuring the batching duration for the metrics periodic reader.
+- Metrics: The package utilizes [Prometheus](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus) to collect metrics.
+It provides a simple way to initialize a metrics collector, which can be used to record metrics throughout the application.

 - Tracing: The package integrates with OpenTelemetry tracing to collect and export trace data.
 It provides functions to initialize a tracer provider, extract trace context from incoming requests, and start new spans for outgoing requests or internal operations.
 The package allows configuring the batching duration for the tracing batch processor.